Stock Details

 About

-Tesla is a vertically integrated battery electric vehicle automaker and developer of real world artificial intelligence software, which includes autonomous driving and humanoid robots.
-The company has multiple vehicles in its fleet, which include luxury and midsize sedans, crossover SUVs, a light truck, and a semi truck.
-Tesla also plans to begin selling a sports car and offer a robotaxi service.
+Tesla is a vertically integrated battery electric vehicle automaker and developer of real-world artificial intelligence software, which includes autonomous driving and humanoid robots.
+The company has multiple vehicles in its fleet, which include a midsize sedan and crossover SUV in the entry-level luxury category, a luxury light truck, and a semitruck.
+Tesla also runs a robotaxi service in four US metropolitan areas.
 Global deliveries in 2025 were nearly 1.64 million vehicles.
-The company sells batteries for stationary storage for residential and commercial properties including utilities and solar panels and solar roofs for energy generation.
-Tesla also owns a fast-charging network and an auto insurance business.
+Additionally, the company sells batteries for stationary storage for residential and commercial properties, including utilities, solar panels, and solar roofs for energy generation.
+Tesla also owns a fast-charging network and a US auto insurance business.

 Price History (Last 30 Days)